 The home of Rodolfo and Lindsay may be an 80-minute drive from the beach but this doesn’t stop them venturing out regularly to the Pacific coast.
 Having first bonded over a mutual passion for surfing, they now regularly take to the water.
 “The sensation of that first wave is like flying,” says González.
 “When you understand the swell, the movement and everything that is involved with nature—right there your life changes.
 In that moment your ego dissolves and you have to simply flow.”

 With his engineering mindset, González is always testing performance levels and quick to observe the RX’s smooth response and confident traction to some less than smooth terrain as we drive out to the coast.
 “It’s interesting,” he begins.
-“Lexus has created this hybrid car but they are doing it without diminishing performance.
+“Lexus has created this hybrid electric vehicle but they are doing it without diminishing performance.
 And I think in a way we’re trying to do the same thing.
 We have a hybrid Biofoam, it’s not yet 100% made from renewable sources, and that’s a big challenge because we don’t want to lose performance for surfing.
 But maybe, if we’re using this foam for say, construction, we can make it 100%.
 That’s the next goal.”
-And the distinct parallels between Govan Project and Lexus don’t end with hybrid performance: aside from the Hybrid range of vehicles, Lexus continues to push green thinking with responsible recycling of steel alongside regular grants and fellowships to support innovation in sustainable engineering.
+And the distinct parallels between Govan Project and Lexus don’t end with hybrid electric performance: aside from the hybrid electric range of vehicles, Lexus continues to push green thinking with responsible recycling of steel alongside regular grants and fellowships to support innovation in sustainable engineering.

 For Biofoam, part of the development process involved testing the surfboards, not just for durability but also to ensure competition-worthy performance.
 For González, this meant involving Costa Rican pro surfers such as Alvaro Solano or Oscar Urbina and pro shaper Javier Orna.
 “They’re always looking for the best surfboards,” he says, as we park close to a prime surfing spot.
 “I used to create boards in different colors for the different formulas,” he adds.
 “That way, each surfer could say ‘the red one was faster, or the yellow one didn’t have enough flex.’”
 Years of perfecting these boards now means that they’re being used at national and world championship level.